Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 Requirements of a Multifamily Mortgage Loan in Florida

-In Florida, properties with two to four separate units are considered multifamily housing.
-The terms of multifamily loans require that:
+In Florida, properties with two to four units count as multifamily housing.
+To qualify for a multifamily loan, the property needs to:

-• The building has two to four separate units — this includes duplexes, triplexes, quadplexes, townhouses, renovated single-family homes or semi-detached homes (e.g., a garage apartment)
+• Have two to four separate units — this includes duplexes, triplexes, quadplexes, townhouses, renovated single-family homes or semi-detached homes such as garage apartments

-• Each unit has its own kitchen, bathroom, entrance (usually) and address/unit number
+• Give each unit its own kitchen, bathroom, entrance and address or unit number

 If you have any questions about buying a duplex or multifamily home in Florida, get in touch with one of our experienced mortgage brokers.